middlefeng/NuoModelViewer/README.md

 * Intel HD serious GPUs are **not** supported.
 (Built-in integrated GPU in most models of Mac.)
 * AMD Radeon Pro 560, and built-in descrete GPUs in almost all MacBook Pro later than 2017, are barely suppored.
 Their performance would be poor for the ray tracing rendering.
 * AMD Radeon RX 580 or above is recommended.
-* AMD Radeon RX Vega 56 is highly recommended.
+* AMD Radeon RX Vega 56 is recommended.
-* AMD Radeon RX Vega 64, and AMD Radeon VII, should be working, but untested.
+* AMD Radeon RX Vega 64 should be working, but untested.
+* AMD Radeon VII is highly recommended.

 ## Latest Update